freiraum-bq/Abe_MCMC/README.md

 This repository contains a modular Python implementation of the hierarchical Bayesian Pareto/NBD model from Abe (2009), applied to the CDNOW dataset.
 It supports model estimation, customer-level forecasts, and evaluation of model fit and predictive accuracy, reproducing Tables 1–4 and key figures from the original paper.
 Furthermore, it contains the three parameter extension, suggested by Abe 2015.
-Finally, it extends Abes analyis by incorporating more customer characteristics.
+Finally, it extends Abe's analysis by incorporating more customer characteristics for the CDNOW dataset as well as a comparison of the four models.

 ## Repository Structure